Stuycs-K/finalproject-10-dickerson-andrew/README.md

 - -m : mode of encryption ("GREEDY", "SELECTIVE", or "FILE", default = "GREEDY")
 - -b : (optional) number of bits the message is known to take up (helps with SELECTIVE and FILE decoding modes)
 - -d : display image after encoding ("true"/"false", default = "false")
-- -w : output image width (default = 100)
-- -h : display image height (default = 100)

 **Image Encoder** - Hides message from plaintext or file in an image. make image_encode:
-- -i : input image path (default = none, a blank, black image will be generated for use instead)
+- -i : input image path (default = none, a blank, white image will be generated for use instead)
 - -o : output image path (default = "encoded.png")
 - -p : plaintext message or text file name (required; default = "secret.txt")
 - -m : mode of encryption ("GREEDY", "SELECTIVE", or "FILE", default = "GREEDY")